SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 ## Your Thoughts are Welcome!

 This is a pretty nuanced conversation and I'd love to hear your thoughts in the comments.

+Happy to be a part of this community, and I hope we work together to keep it going.